logicalmechanism/token-vault/README.md

 # The Token Vault

-A set of smart contracts for locking a UTxO for some specified amount of time and staking the ADA collected inside the contract.
+A set of smart contracts for locking a UTxO for some specified amount of time and staking the ADA collected inside the contract to a specified stake pool.

 The locking contract allows for a UTxO to be unlocked with a correct signature from a wallet, returning the value to the wallet, and having a correct tx validity range with respect to the time lock interval.
 The staking contract is designed for a single pool id where the rewards can only be withdrawn to a specific wallet known at compile time.